 The dashboard carries a Boyer manufacturer's tag just above the Willys information plate (see a closer view of the tag, 20K JPEG.)

-The carburetor on the 4-cylinder L-head (flathead) engine has been cleaned up, and it's apparently in good running condition with new points and plugs installed.
+The carburetor on the L-head engine has been cleaned up, and it's apparently in good running condition with new points and plugs installed.
 The battery and fuel pump are also new (and the original fuel pump is still with the Jeep.)

-Thanks also to Gary Dreyer and Rodger Birchfield. -- Derek Redmond
+Thanks also to Jim Robbins, Dan Sharon, Gary Dreyer and Rodger Birchfield. -- Derek Redmond

 Return to Fire Service Jeeps on CJ3B.info.